katelynmichalove/CompetitiveAnalysis/README.md

 Kickstarter is for creative projects only.

-Kickstarter communicates their product through examples of other projects they could fund along with their success.
+Kickstarter communicates their product through examples of other projects the user could fund along with its success.
 The page is full of pictures of the projects with a title to describe it along with the percentage of funding they have achieved.
-On the homepage it shows projects with well over a 100% funding, promoting the success of their many projects.
+On the homepage it shows projects with well over a 100% funding, promoting the success of their many users.

 If you are interested in starting a project, you can click to start one and they will answer some common questions to show how easy it is to start and maintain a project on their site.
 Their method of communication is useful and easy to follow.

 #### Primary Audience

-Kickstarter's primary audience seems to be the millenial consumer ages 22-37 which is about half of their users.
+Kickstarter's primary audience seems to be the millenial consumer ages 22-37 which is about half of their user base.
 There is a wide range of price offerings for funding a project depending on what the user can afford and is willing to give.
 Anywhere from $5 to over $10,000.

 For starting a project, it will cost 5% of total funds raised plus 3-5% payment processing fee.
 These fees are only paid if the project is funded successfully.

 Their copy and imagery is very clean and minimalist which appeals to millenials.
 Since they focus only on creative projects, they appeal to the more creative and artistic individual.
-The people they focus on believe that anything is possible and aren't afraid to go for it and try out their ideas, better known entrepreneurs
+The people they focus on believe that anything is possible and aren't afraid to go for it and try out their ideas, better known as entrepreneurs.

 The majority of kickstarter users is also said to be male.
 The website is mostly black and white with the only color coming from the images themselves.
 The font style also looks be more masculine.

 #### Differentiators

 Kickstarter has found a niche of creative entrepreneurs, in which there are many.
 While indiegogo seems to be more broad.
-Kickstarter is very simple compared to the other sites, minimalist in a way.
-There are a smaller number of categories and you simply decide how much to fund for another project or start your own.
+Kickstarter is very simple compared to the other sites, minimalist.
+There are a smaller number of categories than the other sites and you simply decide how much to fund for another project or start your own.
+The choices are more limited which gives the site an easy to use feel.
 While Patreon also appeals to creative people, kickstarter is more focused on funding a single project, idea, or new company.
 Patreon is more focused on continuued support or showing patronage.
+Kickstarter is quite literally exactly what the title describes, a kick start for your idea.
+Once that goal is reached, there is no continuued guidance.

-The ability to save the projects you are interested in is a nice feature on kickstarter.
+The ability to save the projects you are interested in is a nice feature on kickstarter and is represented on the other sites as well.
 There is an ability to comment, see updates, look at FAQs, see how many are supporting the project, and look at the rewards associated with funding at different levels of cost.
 It also tells you how much of the goal has been reached and the amount of days left to reach that goal.
 Overall it is very simple and easy to use.
+There is less detail on the main pages which requires the user to click to learn more.
+I believe this gives a cleaner look than indiegogo, which attaches a description to each project on the main pages.

+The site does not display which users have made contributions which keeps them all anonymous from the public eye, unlike indiegogo in which you must choose to be anonymous.

 Kickstarter is an all or nothing platform in which you have to reach your goal in order to receive funding.
 This incentivizes others to fund them, but means they lose out on funding if the goal is not reached.

-Kickstarter has a large amount of reward levels or tiers to choose from when funding a project.
+There is a large amount of reward levels or tiers to choose from when funding a project.

 #### Strengths